 Mark Lawrenson states his prediction for Man United v Burnley

-BBC Sport pundit Lawrenson is predicting that Manchester United will record a straightforward 2-0 win over Burnley at Old Trafford on Sunday evening.
+Former Liverpool FC defender Lawrenson believes Manchester United will ease to a win over Burnley at Old Trafford on Tuesday night.

 “Burnley got whacked by Manchester City in the FA Cup on Saturday,” Lawrenson told BBC Sport.
 “I know the Clarets made a lot of changes but, even at full strength, this is another tough game for them.

 “With eight wins out of eight, it is hugely impressive what interim manager Ole Gunnar Solskjaer has done at Manchester United.”

 Lawrenson added: “Goals are the key and United are averaging 2.75 of those a game under Solskjaer.
 Do that, and you have got to concede three to get beaten.